tvntsr/push/README.md

 implements the APNS interface (currently).
 In nearest plans extend it to support Android push notifications (GCM)

+#### 1. License
+This module release under GNU GPLv3 license.
+The license could be found in this repository or downloaded from GNU http://www.gnu.org/licenses/gpl.txt

 ### 2. Dependencies
   1. Kamailio Modules